rkwitt/rkwitt.github.io/index.md

 ## News

-- **Sep.
-2022**: Check out our latest work *On Measuring Excess Capacity in Neural Networks* on [arXiv](https://arxiv.org/abs/2202.08070) - a joint effort of Florian Graf, Sebastian Zeng, Bastian Rieck, Marc Niethammer and myself - *now accepted at NeurIPS '22*
+- **September 2022**: Check out our latest work *On Measuring Excess Capacity in Neural Networks* on [arXiv](https://arxiv.org/abs/2202.08070) - a joint effort of Florian Graf, Sebastian Zeng, Bastian Rieck, Marc Niethammer and myself - *now accepted at [NeurIPS '22](https://nips.cc/Conferences/2022/Schedule?showEvent=53355)*

-- **Aug.
-2022**: My group hosted the [Biannual Austrian TDA meeting](https://biannual-austrian-tda.github.io/) this year, a joint effort by Herbert Edelsbrunner (IST Austria), Michael Kerber (TU Graz) and myself.
+- **August 2022**: My group hosted the [Biannual Austrian TDA meeting](https://biannual-austrian-tda.github.io/) this year, a joint effort by Herbert Edelsbrunner (IST Austria), Michael Kerber (TU Graz) and myself.
 Great meeting and great talks!

 - **January 2022**: As of 01/2022, I will serve as deputy head of the newly founded *Department of Artificial Intelligence and Human Interfaces (AIHI)* at the University of Salzburg.